gustavocerv/csai382_lab_2_4_-GustavoC-/RUN.md

 # How to Run (Databricks Notebook)

-This project is designed to run **inside Databricks using Databricks Repos** with a GitHub-connected repository.
+This project is designed to run inside Databricks using Databricks Repos with a GitHub-connected repository.

 ---

 ## 1) Open the Repository in Databricks

-1. Log in to **Databricks**.
+1. Log in to Databricks.
-2. Go to **Repos → Add Repo** and connect your GitHub account.
+2. Go to Repos → Add Repo and connect your GitHub account.
 3. Open the repository:

    ```